Neurotech-HQ/sarufi-docs/docs/tutorial-deployment/deploy-with-whatsapp.md

   Go into your repl, copy the `VERIFY_TOKEN` --> paste into verify token in your whatsapp cloud --> **verify and save**.

-  We are reaching at a good point with the set-up.
-Lets [subscribe to message topic](#finalizing-whatsapp-set-up).
+  You can read more about subscribing to message topics up [here](#finalizing-whatsapp-set-up).
-  When done ,you are good to go... fire 🚀 up your bot in whatsapp by sending text.
+  When this step is done, the bot is complete.
+Activate your WhatsApp bot by sending it a text.
-- Take a look at the deployed Pizza bot in whatsapp in the gif [below](#test-your-whatsapp-chatbot)
+- See the deployed WhatsApp PizzaBot in the gif [below](#test-your-whatsapp-chatbot).

 </TabItem>
 </Tabs>